Cytancy/CPE-123-Projects/README.md

 Hi!
 Thanks for taking a look.

 These are some projects/games that I've made on while learning Java in the introductory course CPE123 during Fall 2011.
-While these games have been made in roughly 1-3 weeks each, I spent sleepless nights working on them and I'm proud of them and would be happy if you would give them a try.
+While these games have been made in roughly 1-3 weeks each, I spent sleepless nights working on and would be really happy if you would give them a try.

 These games require processing to compile and run: https://processing.org/download/